 The temporomandibular joint (TMJ), allows us to move our joint forwards, backward, and side-to-side.
 Any problems that prevent us from using this joint properly are known as TMD or temporomandibular joint disorders.
 We provide some treatments designed to alleviate any pain or discomfort associated with the TMJ.

 Read more about TMJ and the treatments available to help with pain.

 Inlays and onlays are ideal for areas of decay too large for a filling, but not large enough to require the placement of a dental crown.
 The restoration is considered an inlay if it is placed within the occlusal (bite) surface of a tooth.
 The restoration is considered an onlay if it extends beyond one or more of the occlusal cusps.

 Schedule Your Appointment

-To learn more about our restorative services call 925-414-4128, and schedule your appointment now!
+To learn more about our Concord restorative dental services call 925-414-4128, and schedule your appointment now!